Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Configure AWS Trusted Advisor to track resource usage.
 - [ ] Create a billing alarm in AWS Budgets.

 ### A company website contains a web tier and a database tier on AWS.
 The web tier consists of Amazon EC2 instances that run in an Auto Scaling group across two Availability Zones.
 The database tier runs on an Amazon RDS for MySQL Multi-AZ DB instance.
-The database subnet network ACLs are restricted to only the web subnets that need access to the database.
-The web subnets use the default network ACL with the default rules.
+The database subnet network `ACL`s are restricted to only the web subnets that need access to the database.
+The web subnets use the default network `ACL` with the default rules.
 The company's operations team has added a third subnet to the Auto Scaling group configuration.
 After an Auto Scaling event occurs, some users report that they intermittently receive an error message.
 The error message states that the server cannot connect to the database.
 The operations team has confirmed that the route tables are correct and that the required ports are open on all security groups.
 Which combination of actions should a SysOps administrator take so that the web servers can communicate with the DB instance?
 (Select TWO.)

-- [ ] On the default ACL. create inbound.
+- [ ] On the default `ACL`. create inbound.
 Allow rules of type `TCP` with the ephemeral port range and the source as the database subnets.
-- [ ] On the default ACL, create outbound.
+- [ ] On the default `ACL`, create outbound.
 Allow rules of type `MySQL/Aurora (3306)`.
 Specify the destinations as the database subnets.
-- [x] On the network ACLs for the database subnets, create an inbound.
+- [x] On the network `ACL`s for the database subnets, create an inbound.
 Allow rule of type `MySQL/Aurora (3306)`.
 Specify the source as the third web subnet.
-- [x] On the network ACLs for the database subnets, create an outbound.
+- [x] On the network `ACL`s for the database subnets, create an outbound.
 Allow rule of type `TCP` with the ephemeral port range and the destination as the third web subnet.
-- [ ] On the network ACLs for the database subnets, create an outbound.
+- [ ] On the network `ACL`s for the database subnets, create an outbound.
 Allow rule of type `MySQL/Aurora (3306)`.
 Specify the destination as the third web subnet.

 ### A company is running an application on a fleet of Amazon EC2 instances behind an Application Load Balancer (ALB).
 The EC2 instances are launched by an Auto Scaling group and are automatically registered in a target group.
 A SysOps administrator must set up a notification to alert application owners when targets fail health checks.
 What should the SysOps administrator do to meet these requirements?